samifrank/mongodb-kafka-workshop/README.md

     d. **index hint**: used when a query has trouble using the appropriate index

     ![image](https://github.com/samifrank/mongodb-kafka-workshop/assets/84085490/2cc27be2-c9e9-4bb9-899b-01ae5b90b489)

+    You can do a similar query in the shell:

+      #TODO NEW SCREENSHOT HERE

 3. See if you can answer the following questions about the data set using the `find` operator: